alicebob/sqlittle/README.md

 - low level interface to access tables and indices.
 Full table/index scan and basic search are supported
-- behaves nicely on corrupt databases files (no panics)
+- behaves nicely on corrupt database files (no panics)

 # constraints